Go back

 Before the invasion, Ukraine’s power generation capacity was between 25 and 32 gigawatts (GW).
 Currently, the country struggles to produce around 9 GW, and authorities have implemented rolling blackouts to conserve the grid.
 Many Ukrainians are already experiencing long periods without electricity.

 As the situation escalates, the international community must remain vigilant.
-If Zelenskyy’s claims about Russian plans to target Ukraine’s nuclear facilities prove accurate, the consequences could be dire, necessitating urgent diplomatic efforts to prevent a catastrophic incident.
+If Zelenskyy’s claims about russian plans to target Ukraine’s nuclear facilities prove accurate, the consequences could be dire, necessitating urgent diplomatic efforts to prevent a catastrophic incident.

 Author: Nessa, Cyber Journalist